 According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) some depressive symptoms and signs that someone is suffering from depression include:

 - Increase in body aches and pains

 - Loss of energy

 Depression is a mental illness and is more than feeling sad.
 Depression is not able to see an outcome.
 Depression influences your mental health which dictates your day-to-day activities, and relationships with family and friends, and more than not, depression leads to misusing alcohol and drugs or a more serious mental health problem.

 Addiction is a complex mental health disease that is confirmed by chronic substance use regardless of the consequences.

 Addiction comes in many forms.
 A person can be addicted to:

-Almost 6.5 million Americans from teens to adults have an addiction to gambling.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA) almost 6.5 million Americans from teens to adults have an addiction to gambling.
 An addiction to shopping also affects nearly 6 million Americans.
 Although there are various forms of addiction, they all take the same path from the first time to addiction.